fadyek/inf2303/evaluation.markdown

   the readings and of what has been said up to that point.
 Class discussion will follow a structure that will be described in a handout.
-Each student will be asked to serve as one of the “chairs” for one week’s discussion and as a “panelist” on several other ones.
-Students who have difficulty speaking in public should see the instructor early in the semester, so that we could discuss possible remedies.

 ### Memos — 15%

-For all classes other than the first and the last, the students will prepare “memos” on the readings assigned for that class.
+For all classes other than the first three and the last one, the students will prepare “memos” on the readings assigned for that class.
 Each memo should be no longer than 1 page and should be formatted in accordance with this template: